Nathan Friedly

 The design features a stunning mountain photo captured by Sam Ferrara, and a color scheme chose to compliment it.

 It's built with Jekyl and Bootstrap v4-alpha.
 At the time of writing, it's not fully complete, but it is live and functional.
-It's currently using several emojii, although they will likely be replaced by Font Awesome once v5 ships.
+It's currently using several emoji, although they will likely be replaced by Font Awesome once v5 ships.

 Tagged Jekyl, Ruby, Bootstrap, SASS, HTML, Open Source, Continuous Integration, Mobile First